Pardhuu66/college-id-validator/README.md

 Face Detection Success Rate: ~95%

 Stable performance within Docker containerized environment.

-📚 References
+---

-Dataset Inspiration from Kaggle
+## 📚 References

-Official Documentation for:
+-Dataset Inspiration from Kaggle

-EasyOCR
+-Official Documentation for:

-OpenCV
+-EasyOCR

-Docker
+-OpenCV

-Video Tutorials for Docker and FastAPI on YouTube
+-Docker

-ChatGPT and Grok AI for code debugging and optimization suggestions.
+-Video Tutorials for Docker and FastAPI on YouTube -ChatGPT and Grok AI for code debugging and optimization suggestions.

-Notion and technical blogs for selecting model architectures and design patterns.
+-Notion and technical blogs for selecting model architectures and design patterns.

 ✨ Author
-Pardhu Gudivada
+Pardha Sai Gudivada